sklintyg/frontend/README.md

 - Install [Prettier](https://plugins.jetbrains.com/plugin/10456-prettier/) plugin.
 - Configure to use prettier when formatting in IntelliJ (requires IntelliJ 2020.2).
 See Settings -> Language & Frameworks -> Javascript -> Prettier
-- Make sure ESLint is enabled and enable "fix on save".
+- Make sure ESLint is enabled and enable "Run eslint --fix on save".

 ### VS Code